halides/ohpelabra/README.md

 ### Rules of the game

 There are many different rule sets for quantum chess.
-These rules were chosen as they felt the easiest to implement, given also that I have never implemented a chess in any language :-)
+These rules were chosen as they felt easy to implement, given also that I have never implemented a normal chess in any language :-)

 The rules are from http://research.cs.queensu.ca/Parallel/QuantumChess/QuantumChess.html.
 I never could get that Java-applet to run so I didn't get to try the game out.